SinclairQL/UpdatingSuperBASICManual/source/p1_software.rst

 All Done!
 ---------
 That's (about) it!
-Nothing too excessive now, was it?
+Nothing *too* excessive now, was it?
 Too much software perhaps?
 Well, nobody said that it was going to be easy.
-But remember, once all this is installed, you have a very good and useful document production system whihc can be used for many things, not just updating the SuperBASIC Manual.
+But remember, once all this is installed, you have a very good and useful document production system which can be used for many things, not just updating the SuperBASIC Manual.